Patch95/TranslateKeylogger/Kit_ResearchLogger/InstallationREADME.md

 5. Finally if there is any terminal window open close it.

-To instalate validate complement follow the next steps:
+### To instalate validate complement follow the next steps:

 1. Open "validation.bat" and wait until the "validate" plugin is installed.

 2. Press Enter to exit window.

-Finalmente si desea ejecutar el research logger Dirijase a la carpeta C:\ResearchLogger y doble click en ResearchLogger.py
+### Run ResearchLogger

+Finally, if you want to run the research logger without an interface, go to the folder C:\ResearchLogger and double click on ResearchLogger.py

+Or you can execute the interface by double clicking on ResearchLoggerInterface.py and then double clicking on ResearchLogger.py